 What do you have – sweet cravings, salty or savoury?
 Most people experience food cravings from time to time but some are better at dealing with them than others.
 Next time you’re stressed and tired and cravings strike, try outsmarting them instead of relying on your willpower.

-This week, Professor Manny Noakes, Research Director for CSIRO's Food and Nutrition Flagship and co-author of the CSIRO Total Wellbeing Diet, offers 6 practical tips and tools on how to beat your cravings.
+This week, Professor Manny Noakes, co-author of the CSIRO Total Wellbeing Diet, offers 6 practical tips and tools on how to beat your cravings.

 Are you trying to lose weight?
 Read our comprehensive guide on weight loss to understand where to begin, what happens when you lose weight, and what doesn't work when it comes to dieting.